kailashSwaminathan/katapayadi-gen/README.md

   - In a conjunct consonant, the last of the consonants alone will count.
   - A consonant without a vowel is to be ignored.

+## syntax

+The syntax is

+    $> python main.py [--mode=<brute>] <number>

+The कटपयादि (*katapayadi*) string is computed for the `number`.
+The method for generation of the कटपयादि string can be specified using the `--mode` option.
+The supported methods are

+  - brute
+    In this method, the characters for the digits of the `number` are determined according to the कटपयादि scheme.
+From this, a list of all possible combination is computed.
+Each combination is further expanded, by adding *maathras* to each *akshara* in the combination.
+Again, for each *maathras* added combination, a maximum of `n(=1, default)` *half vyanjanas* are added.
+Finally one of this expanded combination is chosen at random and given as output.
+Please be aware that, in this method, there is not checking whether the chosen output is a valid word in संस्कृतं.

 ## install

 Supported `python` version 3.x.